ppy/osu-wiki/news/2024/2024-10-22-project-loved-october-2024.md

 [![](/wiki/shared/news/2024-10-22-project-loved-october-2024/2010180.jpg)](https://osu.ppy.sh/community/forums/topics/1993616)

 [A-One feat.
-Shihori - Magic Girl !!](https://osu.ppy.sh/beatmapsets/2010180#osu) by ::BoshyMan741::{ user=4830687 } and [AlmightyDoor](https://osu.ppy.sh/users/11715109)\
+Shihori - Magic Girl !!](https://osu.ppy.sh/beatmapsets/2010180#osu) by ::BoshyMan741::{ user=4830687 } and ::AlmightyDoor::{ user=11715109 }\
 156 BPM, 3:59 | 7.92★\
 *description written by ::BATBALL::{ user=15173952 }*

-For this month's second *Wildcard* pick, top players ::BoshyMan741::{ user=4830687 } and [AlmightyDoor](https://osu.ppy.sh/users/11715109) have descended from the heavens and graced us with their presence.. (and their beatmap too I guess..)
+For this month's second *Wildcard* pick, top players ::BoshyMan741::{ user=4830687 } and ::AlmightyDoor::{ user=11715109 } have descended from the heavens and graced us with their presence.. (and their beatmap too I guess..)

 Originally created for the [Taishi App.
 Team Hybrid Cup 2023](https://osu.ppy.sh/community/forums/topics/1760472?n=1) mapping contest, [Magic Girl !!](https://osu.ppy.sh/beatmapsets/2010180#osu) offers an experience like no other when it comes to intense skill cap reading difficulty, with brutal aim control and overlaps that end up leaving you with an expression on your face similar to Patchouli's.